qlova/uct/doc/commands.md

 SOFTWARE/EXIT
 =======
 	This is the entrypoint of your application.
 The close command will exit the software.
-	SOFTWARE must be followed at some point by EXIT
+	SOFTWARE must be followed at some point by EXIT.

+	Your writing software, so all software needs a beginning and an end.
+	The Software is a beginning and the Exit is an end.
+An Exit is where the software will close.

 	example: